Producing recycled water

 Most recycled water in Sydney and the Illawarra is produced at our water resource recovery facilitiesWe produce recycled water and maintain our systems to meet the Australian Guidelines for Water Recycling to ensure it's safe for its intended use.

-Find out more about our recycled water projects and our recycled water network.
+Find out more about our recycled water network.

 Treatment processes